tomas-fryza/avr-course/Labs/01-tools/README.md

 Download and install [SimulIDE](https://www.simulide.com/p/home.html).

-Yo make it easier to work with git, you can install a graphical client [GitKraken](https://www.gitkraken.com/).
+To make it easier to work with git, you can install a graphical client [GitKraken](https://www.gitkraken.com/).

 ## Part 1: GitHub